onyx-platform/onyx/doc/user-guide/triggers.md

 #### `:segment`

-Trigger wakes up in reaction to a new segment being processed on this task.
+Trigger wakes up in reaction to a new segment being processed.
 Trigger only fires once every `:trigger/threshold` segments.
 When the threshold is exceeded, the count of new segments goes back to `0`, and the looping proceeds again in the same manner.

 ```clojure
 {:trigger/window-id :collect-segments